perepc/tinyrag/README.md

 Once you downloaded the repository, create a new Poetry environment executing ```poetry shell```.
 Afterwards install dependencies executing ```poetry install```.

+Note that you will need to have *Ollama (llama2)* installed locally to create the embeddings.

 ## Utilization

 First you will need to vectorize the user manual to have langchain using it as context for the LLM.
 This is done by executing ```python vectorize.py```.
 This will create a *.chromadb* directory where vectors are stored using a Chroma vector database.